Photo: AA

 CLICK - Aircraft carrier set to head to Türkiye for dismantling amid asbestos concerns

-According to the İSİG report, at least 97 ship-breaking workers in Aliağa were killed on the job between 2013, when the Occupational Health and Safety Law was enacted, and June 2022.
+According to the İSİG report, at least 97 workers in Aliağa were killed on the job between 2013, when the Occupational Health and Safety Law was enacted, and June 2022.

 The most common causes of death were being crushed, explosion, fire and falling from a height, the report showed.